MISSION & HISTORY

 Now, RESPECT is adapting to a new world with even more challenges.
 We are proud to have created new scripts to meet evolving needs and we have adapted existing ones to be offered remotely in an engaging format.
 We continue to offer prevention programs covering topics of bullying, dating violence, child abuse, internet safety, and negative peer pressure with options related to suicide, depression, drugs, alcohol, body image and self-harm.
 Our newest programs address safety and social-emotional needs related to adjusting to a post-pandemic world and identity-based bullying as related to racial inequalities and racism.
 Programs are available both in person and virtually in order to be more accessible than ever before for groups outside of our geographic area.

-RESPECT has provided programs for nearly 600,000 participants since we started and we have cast dozens of actor-educators supporting and benefitting from our talented arts community.
+RESPECT has provided programs for over 600,000 participants since we started and we have cast dozens of actor-educators supporting and benefitting from our talented arts community.
 RESPECT is a small but powerful organization facilitating changes that make true differences in the lives of others: helping a child report that his uncle is abusing him – helping girls report rape – helping children report that a parent is being abused by another parent – helping students learn how to help others who are being bullied – helping students tell someone they are cutting themselves – helping students know how to tell someone they want to die – helping students know how to make a friend and be a friend.
 These are skills that last forever.
 They are invaluable.

 OUR GOAL: STAGING CONVERSATIONS